VISION

 Brevity, timing, and restraint build trust.
 Verbosity erodes it.

-Codebase anchor: Radiant design system’s “restraint as luxury” principle, soul.md behavioral prompts, mode router’s ACKNOWLEDGE for moments that need presence rather than substance.
+Codebase anchor: Radiant design system’s “restraint as luxury” principle, soul.md behavioral prompts, frontal cortex adaptive directives for tone calibration.

 6. Continuity Over Transactions